Health Insurance Reform

 Review the timeline of the implementation of the law here.

-Read the nonpartisan Congressional Budget Office's analysis on the budgetary impact of the reconciliation bill here.
+Read the CBO analysis of the budgetary impact of the reconciliation bill here.

 Read the President's Executive Order prohibiting the use of federal funds for abortion here.